 Entangled Seal Rescue - North AmericaFind out more

-Cape Cod has four main seal species in the region.
+There are four main Cape Cod seal species in the region.
 Two of those species, gray seals and harbor seals, are considered resident species and can be found year round.
-During the winter and spring months, harp seals and hooded seals can occasionally migrate to the Cape, with hooded seals being a rare sighting.
+During the winter and spring months, harp seals and hooded seals can occasionally migrate to the Cape, while hooded seals are a rare sighting.

-Allison Hardman is currently an intern with the IFAW Marine Mammal Rescue and Research team based at IFAW headquarters.
+Allison Hardman was an intern with the IFAW Marine Mammal Rescue and Research team based at IFAW headquarters.
 Allison has interned with several stranding organizations from Maine to Virginia rescuing stranded animals, providing care at rehabilitation facilities, and participating in outreach events and research initiatives.
-At IFAW she assists the team with responses to live dolphins and seals and data collection from dead stranded animals.
+At IFAW she assisted the team with responses to live dolphins and seals and data collection from dead stranded animals.

 every problem has a solution, every solution needs support.

 The problems we face are urgent, complicated and resistant to change.
 Real solutions demand creativity, hard work and involvement from people like you.